 China's services activity falls at second sharpest rate on record - Caixin PMI

-The Caixin services purchasing managers' index (PMI) stood at 36.2 in April, the second-lowest since the survey begun in November 2005 and down from 42 in March.
-The index hit a record low of 26.5 in February 2020 during the onset of the pandemic.
+The Caixin services purchasing managers' index (PMI) fell to 36.2 in April, the second-lowest since the survey begun in November 2005 and down from 42 in March.
+The index hit 26.5 in February 2020 during the onset of the pandemic, representing the biggest contraction in activity on record.

 The 50-point mark separates growth from contraction on a monthly basis.